 The insurance industry is a hugely varied one.
-From underwriting to insurance broking, read on to find out about the variety of roles available to you in this fascinating profession.
+From underwriting to insurance broking, pursuing a career in Insurance can open a myriad of opportunities.

 Loss adjusters operate independently of insurance companies.
 Their aim is to mitigate loss and get businesses back up and running with the minimum amount of disruption.
 They look into the circumstances surrounding a claim – for example, establishing the cause of a fire – before negotiating a fair sum to replace the loss or repair the damage.

 Having checked the authenticity of the claim and negotiated an acceptable amount, loss adjusters will report the facts to the insurers and make recommendations for interim and final payments.
 Although they cannot commit the insurers to payment, or determine the actual amount they paid, they are deemed to be fair and impartial.
 Most insurance companies maintain a panel of loss adjuster firms.

 Some larger firms run structured training schemes that will give you a broad-based introduction to the profession, while smaller firms will hire on a case-by-case basis, often focusing on people with experience of the profession, particularly in claims management.

 Loss adjusters will expect you to spend your early months with the firm doing desk-based work, validating claims and liaising with insurance companies and policyholders.